Google Tells Us About Ways to Rewrite Search Queries

 The Google Research Blog, in a post from 2006 titled Statistical machine translation live, provides a much simpler explanation:

 Several research systems, including ours, take a different approach: we feed the computer with billions of words of text, both monolingual text in the target language, and aligned text consisting of examples of human translations between the languages.
 We then apply statistical learning techniques to build a translation model.

-So, how does SMT help find synonyms?
+So, how does SMT help rewrite search queries?